Rarotonga, 2010

 "Fiendishly difficult", "Byzantine": R v Maldonado [1998] OJ #3209 (OCJPD).

 Ontario social assistance law consists of two main pieces of legislation: the Ontario Works Act, 1997 and the Ontario Disability Support Program Act, 1997.
 The two programs are very similar in structure, with the main difference being the obvious ODSP requirement of medical disability ("person with a disability").
-They also differ by which level of government administers them, the amount of financial aid provided and the levels of income and assets allowed before
+They also differ by which level of government administers them, the amount of financial aid provided and the levels of income and assets allowed before ineligibility occurs.

 Welfare (Ontario Works)

 Procedural aspects are covered in the chapters on "Applications and Procedures", "Director Decisions", and "Appeals and Other Remedies" - which includes the workhorse appeal system of the Social Benefits Tribunal as well as further court appeals and other legal remedies.
-The chapter "Fraud and Prosecutions" takes us into the hard end of life on ODSP.
+The chapter "Fraud and Prosecutions" takes us into the harder end of life on ODSP.
 A final chapter, "Advocacy", provides practical tips, tactical information and ethical insights which I hope will be useful to lawyers, lay advocates, and claimants alike.

 (b) The Reality

 This program must of course describe the law of social assistance.
-However a practitioner of social assistance law soon learns that the purity of the law and the reality of social assistance administration are often very far apart.
+However a practitioner of social assistance law soon learns that the purity of the law and the reality of social assistance administration are sometimes very far apart.

 Of course, as is made obvious in Ch.6 "Information Eligibility", I am highly critical of what I view as the illegal approach taken by ODSP as to the "information" duties of recipients.
-The legal entitlement of the ODSP Director (who administers the program) to such information is much more restricted than the administrative culture of ODSP believes, with the consequence that the privacy loss to recipients - and their more serious loss of constitutional privacy and self-incrimination protections - is near complete.
+The legal entitlement of the ODSP Director (who administers the program) to such information is much more restricted than the administrative culture of ODSP maintains, with the consequence that the privacy loss to recipients - and their more serious loss of constitutional privacy and self-incrimination protections - is near complete.

 Another reality of social assistance administration is that sometimes the application of the many and complex rules embodied in the Acts, the Regulations, and in the policies of the administrators is just too burdensome for all involved.
 Corners are cut - sometimes (it must be stated to the credit of some ODSP workers) to the benefit of the claimant.
 Sometimes workers, out of sympathy or convenience will simply 'hold' cheques without formal notice of refusal or suspension, until further financial or identification documentation is supplied - at which point the cheque is released.
 Such informal waiver of strict rule compliance keeps the system functioning.